EIN 81-0840578

 Program areas at The Good Food Institute

 Science and technology - gfi's science and technology department accelerates The science of alternative protein technologies.
-Gfi's scientists are The global experts in this sector and work to ensure that a roadmap exists for alternative protein innovation, that The best scientists are engaged in research and development, and that significant funds are directed toward The highest impact areas of alternative protein research.
-Gfi's scitech team is focused on three principal activities:1.
-Analyzing current and future technical challenges and identifying The most important research and commercialization opportunities for alternative proteins.2.
-Mobilizing funding for open-access research and early-stage commercialization of alternative proteins.3.
+Gfi's scientists are The global experts in this sector and work to ensure that a roadmap exists for alternative protein innovation, that The best scientists are engaged in research and development, and that The highest impact areas of alternative protein research and development are prioritized.
+Gfi's science and technology team is focused on three principal activities:1.
+Analyzing current and future technical challenges and identifying The most important research and development opportunities for alternative proteins.2.
+Mobilizing funding for open-access research and development of alternative proteins.3.
 Inspiring and supporting The next generation of innovators in The alternative protein industry.

-Policy - gfi's policy department is focused on removing hurdles to alternative proteins and leveraging government resources to accelerate progress.
-The policy team directs two primary initiatives: educating public institutions, and engaging with nonprofit organizations to support policy objectives.
-The policy department also uses impact litigation as a strategic tool where warranted.
+Policy and government relations - gfi's policy and government relations department is focused on removing public policy hurdles and directing public investment to accelerate progress on The widespread adoption of alternative proteins.
+The policy and government relations team primarily educates public institutions, including elected officials and regulators, and uses impact litigation as a strategic tool where warranted.

 Grants made by The Good Food Institute